awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 The value for the `comment` node, `"This is a test of the input and output of a Task state."`, is replaced by the result of the Lambda function: `"Hello, AWS Step Functions!"` in the state output\.

-## Use `ResultPath` to Include Both Error and Input in a `Catch`<a name="input-output-resultpath-catch"></a>
+## Use ResultPath to Include Both Error and Input in a `Catch`<a name="input-output-resultpath-catch"></a>

 The [Handling Error Conditions Using a State Machine](tutorial-handling-error-conditions.md) tutorial shows how to use a state machine to catch an error\.
 In some cases, you might want to preserve the original input with the error\.
-Use `ResultPath` in a `Catch` to include the error with the original input, rather than replace it:
+Use `ResultPath` in a `Catch` to include the error with the original input, instead of replacing it:

 ```
 "Catch": [{